 As of Fall 2022, Baruch College is offering a Bachelor of Science degree in Black and Latino Studies!
-You can learn more about our Fall 2023 courses here.
+You can learn more about our Spring 2024 courses here.

 The Black and Latino Studies major offers interdisciplinary, intersectional approaches to the study of the ideas, history, politics, literature, music, religions, cultures, economic and social contributions by people of African and Latin American descent, including the United States, the Caribbean, and Latin America.

 The department’s learning goals are real-world career skills.
 They cultivate student thinking in ways that support theoretical knowledge and practical skills for work and for life after college.
 Its commitment to active and empowered teaching and learning supports cultures of creativity, problem solving, and community engagement.
 Through course content, research practice, and fieldwork, upon completion of the BLS major students will be able to: